 Possible ministries in the neighborhood include tutoring, running extracurricular programs, visiting seniors, sorting donations in a homeless shelter, translating for the Spanish-speaking community, welcoming immigrants, and helping men in half-way housing.
 In the true Salesian spirit, of course, the most important work can be done in everyday life by greeting neighbors with a smile.

-Participants are equipped with housing, health insurance, a YMCA membership, a bus card, and a monthly stipend.
+Participants are equipped with housing, health insurance, a YMCA membership, a bus card, and a modest monthly stipend.

 Who has participated in VIP before?